 Expectorants: Make the most of your cough by using ginger, honey, cayenne (for older kids), elecampane, onion, and the super-effective (and slightly annoying) mullein.

-Antiviral Herbs: Get an all natural “shot” for cold and flu from immune-boosting herbs like ginger, garlic, echinacea, elderberry, olive leaf, oregano, calendula, and astragalus root.
+Antiviral Herbs: Deal with the effects of colds and the flu with immune-boosting herbs like ginger, garlic, echinacea, elderberry, olive leaf, oregano, calendula, and astragalus root.
 Olive leaf oil and black elderberry are especially magical.
 Rose hips are another excellent addition because they’re exploding with the vitamin C used for white blood cells and antibodies.